 The status pin is used by Dynamic C to determine whether a Rabbit microprocessor is present.
 The status output has three different programmable functions:

 - 1. It can be driven low on the first op code fetch cycle. - 2.
 It can be driven low during an interrupt acknowledge cycle. - 3.
-It can also serve as a general-purpose output once a program has been downloaded and is running.
+It can also serve as a general-purpose output.